NYPL/nypl-design-system/README.md

 ## Typescript Usage

-The NYPL Design System is built with Typescript.
+The Reservoir Design System is built with Typescript.
 Check out the Design System's [Typescript documentation](/TYPESCRIPT.md) for more information on why we chose to build React components in Typescript and the benefits and the gotchas we encountered.

 ## Unit Testing

-The NYPL Design System runs unit tests with Jest and React Testing Library.
+The Reservoir Design System runs unit tests with Jest and React Testing Library.

 To run all tests once: